algosup/2023-2024-project-5-flutter-team-1/documents/test_plan/testplan.md

 - We use GitHub for test management.
 Test cases and GitHub issues are updated in the [GitHub Issue section](https://github.com/algosup/2023-2024-project-5-flutter-team-1/issues).
 <br>
-- Every Failed test case caused by a bug will be reported in a GitHub issue with the associated test cases
+- Every failed test case caused by a bug will be reported in a GitHub issue with the associated test cases
 <br>
 - After the developer does the bug fix, the Quality Assurance will test it again in the same way he did last time.